infinisil/nixus/Readme.md

-# NixOSes: Deployment tool for multiple NixOS systems
+# Nixus: Deployment tool for multiple NixOS systems

 This is a work-in-progress deployment tool I'm developing for myself and [Niteo](https://niteo.co/).
 Noteworthy features include: